DecentDB vs SQLite: When to Choose Which¶

 1. You need guaranteed durability without tuning¶

 DecentDB fsyncs on every commit by default.
-There is no PRAGMA synchronous to misconfigure.
-If your application cannot tolerate data loss on power failure and you don't want to reason about journal modes or sync levels, DecentDB makes the safe thing the default.
+It accepts a safe SQLite-style PRAGMA synchronous compatibility probe, but it does not let SQL downgrade durability at runtime.
+If your application cannot tolerate data loss on power failure and you do not want to reason about journal modes or sync levels, DecentDB makes the safe thing the default.

 -- DecentDB: every COMMIT is durable.
 No PRAGMA needed.